Denmark flag Denmark Beach Holidays

 Good to know:

-You cannot take meat, milk or products containing them into Denmark, with some exceptions like powdered baby milk.
+You cannot take meat, milk or products containing them into Denmark, with some exceptions like baby food.

 Safety in Denmark